TheSandvichMaker/retro-fps/README.md

 # How to build
-Run build.bat from the x64 developer command prompt, optionally with one of the following arguments:
+Run build.bat from the Visual Studio x64 native tools command prompt, optionally with one of the following arguments:
 ```
 build -release    // build release configuration
 build -all        // build debug and release configuration